Skip to main content

 The Interplay of Androgens and Insulin Sensitivity

 The observed decrease in androgens and increase in SHBG in women with obesity undergoing fasting is particularly noteworthy from a systems-biology perspective.
-This phenomenon highlights the tight coupling between and reproductive hormone balance.
+This phenomenon highlights the tight coupling between metabolic health and reproductive hormone balance.
 Here is a breakdown of the interconnected mechanisms:

 1. Insulin Resistance and Hyperandrogenism ∞ In many women with obesity, particularly those with PCOS, insulin resistance is a common feature.
 Chronically high levels of insulin (hyperinsulinemia) can directly stimulate the ovaries to produce more androgens.
 High insulin also suppresses the liver’s production of SHBG.
 The combination of high androgen production and low SHBG leads to an elevated level of free, bioactive androgens.